-Abnormal strength and/or frequency of contractions may cause devastating injury to a baby's brain even absent excessive molding and apart from the effect upon the placenta.
-It is well-known and undisputed that an increase in intracranial pressure above the mean-arterial pressure results in a decrease in perfusion to the brain (Volpe).
-It is likewise well-known that the forces of uterine contraction during labor and delivery cause an increase in intracranial pressure and a decrease in cerebral perfusion.
+perfusion to the brain.88 It is likewise well-known that the forces of uterine contraction during labor and delivery cause an increase in intracranial pressure and a decrease in cerebral perfusion.
 This has been well-studied in animals and humans.
 It is well-known to the medical community throughout the world.

-Forty years ago, Mann and others prospectively studied the decrease in cerebral blood flow as a result of increased extracranial pressure on sheep (Mann, et al 1972).
-Obviously there are ethical proscriptions from doing such experiments on humans.
+Forty years ago, Mann and others prospectively studied the decrease in cerebral blood flow as a result of increased extracranial pressure on sheep.
+89 (There are obvious ethical proscriptions against doing such experiments on humans.)
 In their study, they first surveyed the literature regarding the effect of contractions of fetal cerebral blood flow in humans:

-Schwarcz et al used flat pressure receptors introduced between the uterine wall and fetal head to evaluate the pressure exerted by uterine contractions on the head.
+Schwarcz, et al., used flat pressure receptors introduced between the uterine wall and fetal head to evaluate the pressure exerted by uterine contractions on the head.
 Receptors placed at the level of the equator (plane of largest diameter) of the fetal head recorded pressures with a uterine contraction that were up to 2.5 times higher than amniotic pressure.
 As the distance from the equator increased, pressure decreased and equaled amniotic pressure.
 Recorded at the equatorial zone, pressure increased with rupture of the membranes and descent of the fetal head.
 The difference between amniotic fluid pressure and the higher pressures recorded at the equatorial zone represent pressure due to the resistance offered by muscular and bony pelvic structures.
 If the area upon which the pressure is exerted is unchanged, then the force (Force = Pressure x Area; kilograms or pounds) is similarly increased.

 Fleming and associates modified a forceps, by adding strain gauges, to study traction and compressive forces exerted on the fetal head during forceps delivery.
-Ullery et al, Kelly and Pearse reported an average instrumental traction of approximately 30 to 50 pounds and an average head compression of 5 to 6 pounds (2 to 3 kg) during forceps delivery.
+Ullery, et al., Kelly and Pearse reported an average instrumental traction of approximately 30 to 50 pounds and an average head compression of 5 to 6 pounds (2 to 3 kg) during forceps delivery.
 The force exerted on the fetal head with forceps application and delivery is quite similar to that exerted by a contraction with an amniotic fluid pressure of greater than 40 to 50 mm Hg.
-(Mann, et al 1972).
+90 (Mann, et al., 1972).

-Otherwise stated, the pressures exerted in the fetal head in an operative vaginal delivery are the same as in vaginal delivery.
-So are the decreases in blood flow to the fetal brain.
-As to the actual experiment, Mann demonstrated a dramatic decrease in blood flow to the brain (Mann, et al 1972).
+In other words, the pressures exerted in the fetal head in an operative vaginal delivery are the same as in vaginal delivery, and so are the decreases in blood flow to the fetal brain.
+As to the actual experiment, Mann demonstrated a dramatic decrease in blood flow to the brain.91

-Thirty experiments were conducted on 15 fetuses of mixed breed ewes.
+Thirty experiments were conducted on 15 fetuses of mixed breed ewes (See Table 1).
+Mann concluded that: